AadityaGeek/GradeX/README.md

 ## 🚀 How It Works

-Using ExamEase is as simple as 1-2-3:
+Using GradeX is as simple as 1-2-3:

 1.  **Select Your Material**: Navigate to the "Generate" page and choose the desired class and subject from the dropdown menus.
 2.  **Choose Your Chapters & Questions**: Select one or more chapters you want to focus on.
 Then, specify the types of questions (e.g., MCQs, Short Answer) and the number you need for each.